Hirendra-creater/NASA-CYBERSECURITY-OPERATIONS/README.md

 *NASA Cybersecurity Operations* is a simulated web-based interface inspired by real-time security monitoring systems.
 It mimics the functionality of an advanced threat detection and response center.
 This project is intended for *educational, **demonstration, or **UI prototyping* purposes only.

-> ⚠️ This is a fictional project and *not affiliated with NASA*.
+> ⚠️ This is a fictional project and *affiliated with NASA*.

 ---